Open-EO/openeo-grassgis-driver/docs/index.rst

 openEO use case 1
 =================

-Use case one can be addressed in different ways using the openEO GRaaS wrapper.
-There are **POST** and **PUT** calls for job creation that reflects the concept of persistent and ephemeral processing in GRaaS databases.
+Use case one can be addressed in different ways using the openEO GRASS GIS driver wrapper.
+There are **POST** and **PUT** calls for job creation that reflects the concept of persistent and ephemeral processing in actinia databases.

 Persistent database approach
 ----------------------------